daangeijs/daangeijs.nl/content/posts/dockerized-backup/index.md

 ### Introduction
 In this article, I'll guide you through creating a Docker-based system for backing up and restoring your `/home/user` directory, storing backups on a mounted HDD, and implementing a 30-day data retention policy.
 Later, we will discuss how to automate this backup process using `crontab`.

-### Prerequisites

-1. Docker installed on your system.
-2. A mounted HDD, for this tutorial, located at `/mnt/storage`.

-### Step-by-Step Guide

 #### 1. Set Up the Docker Environment:

 ##### Dockerfile: